cwiredu1/Environmental-Data-Analysis-/README.md

 # Environmental-Data-Analysis
 This repository details analysis on land cover types, precipitation, and vegetation index.Data used in the data preprocessing stage included land cover, precipitation, NDVI imagery, and IN polygon shapefile.
 Vegetation index, precipitation, and land cover types are essential concepts in environmental science and remote sensing, providing valuable insights into ecosystem health, climate dynamics, and land use patterns.
 Understanding the interplay between these factors is crucial for monitoring environmental changes, assessing ecosystem resilience, and informing sustainable land management practices.
+This project was conducted by the following team members;
+- Wiredu, Charles
+- Shepherd, Emily
+- McClure, Kaitlyn

 # Data Information
 Data Information can be publicly assessed below.
 Please check the table for information about the three datasets.